-Black Eye Treatment
+Black Eye Diagnosis and Treatment

 A typical black eye that does not involve more serious symptoms is generally treated with self-care at home.
 To reduce swelling and ease pain the first day, an ice pack can be applied to the eye for 15-20 minutes at a time, once every hour.
 If an ice pack is not available, a bag of frozen vegetables can be used, or ice cubes wrapped in cloth (to avoid freezing the skin).
 Despite what you see in movies or on television, you should never put a raw steak or other raw meat on a black eye.
 The bacteria on raw meat poses a high risk of infection, and this method of treating a black eye has no scientific basis.